arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 |  **Max Total Current**  |    200 mA    |  Combined current for all pins   |
 |  **Analog Reference**   |    +5 VDC    |      Default `AREF` voltage      |

-***<strong>Important safety considerations when working with the Nano R4 pins:</strong> Never exceed +5.5 VDC on any pin to avoid permanent damage, respect the 8 mA per pin and 200 mA total current limits, handle the board with proper anti-static precautions, avoid connecting pins directly to ground or power and always verify voltage levels when connecting +3.3 VDC devices.***
+***__Important safety considerations when working with the Nano R4 pins:__ Never exceed +5.5 VDC on any pin to avoid permanent damage, respect the 8 mA per pin and 200 mA total current limits, handle the board with proper anti-static precautions, avoid connecting pins directly to ground or power and always verify voltage levels when connecting +3.3 VDC devices.***

 ### Digital Pins